Twarner491/learnedSpectrum/README.md

 ## Acknowledgements
-A thank you to Talha Rafique and the USC Keck School of Medicine's Can Lab for providing guidance and a theoredical baseline in fMRI while taking on this project.
+A thank you to Talha Rafique and the USC Institute for Technology and Medical Systems's Khan Lab for providing guidance on this project.

 ---
 - [Watch this repo](https://github.com/Twarner491/learnedSpectrum/subscription)